Do Go On - 407 - The Real Pocahontas

 What?

-Hang on a second?
+Hang on a second.

 I'm into that.

-But wait, this sentence gets more baffling.
+But wait, but wait, this sentence gets more baffling.

-after the wreck of the ship Sea Venture.
+after the wreck of the ship, Sea Venture,

-On the summer Isles, now known as Bermuda.
+now known as Bermuda.

 What?